blind3d3vil/envelope/README.md

 # Secret Love Letter

 Want to share something special with someone you love?
 This is a digital love letter wrapped in a beautiful interactive envelope.
-They'll need a secret code to open it (make it meaningful! 😉).
+They'll need a secret code to open it

 ## How it Works